 Wyoming Dinosaur Center – Thermopolis

-We can’t talk about the history of Wyoming without including a museum dedicated to Wyoming’s reptile claim-to-fame – the dinosaurs.
-The world-class facility has one of the largest and most unique fossil collections in the world, interesting for visitors of all ages.
+We can’t talk about the history of Wyoming without including a family-friendly museum dedicated to Wyoming’s reptile claim-to-fame – the dinosaurs.
+This world-class facility has one of the largest and most unique fossil collections in the world, interesting for visitors of all ages.

 There are dig site tours available four times daily in the summer months on a first-come, first-served basis.
 There is also an opportunity for kids aged 8-12 to do a full day kids-only dig (reservations required) for $100.